Experimental measurement and a physical interpretation of quantum shadow enumerators: Experimental demonstrations

 Besides the raw data (red dots), we also show in Fig.~\ref{fig:experiment_qecc} the QWEs that are obtained when error correction (blue dots) or detection (green dots) is performed before the QWEs are estimated.
 Here, it is important to note that---for color codes---all Clifford gates and, therefore, also Bell measurements can be implemented transversally.
 Thus, we can regard the here-reported experiment as \emph{logical} Bell sampling.
 Leveraging a lookup table decoder for the $\llbracket 7,1,3 \rrbracket$ code, we can effectively (in classical postprocessing) project $\rho^\text{exp}_\text{QECC}$ onto the logical code space without discarding any data.
 Alternatively, we can postselect for events without detected errors by discarding all Bell samples where at least one parity check is violated.
 Here, we can keep $4,067$ and $4,458$ Bell samples (from $10,000$ each) for $\ket{0,0}_\text{L}$ and $\ket{0,1}_\text{L}$, respectively, where no errors are detected.
 Averaging the resulting two TPDs then results in the displayed error-detected, postselected QWEs.

 We can see in Fig.~\ref{fig:experiment_qecc} that the error-corrected QWEs (blue dots) are generally closer to their ideal values than in the raw case (red dots).
 Therefore our experiment demonstrates the hallmark of QEC: noise removal.
-Furthermore, Fig.~\ref{fig:experiment_qecc} reveals that the postselected data (green dots) are in overwhelmingly good agreement with ideal predictions.
-However, this is at the expense of sacrificing Bell samples, which increases statistical uncertainty.
-Even when accounting for error bars, the overall error detection results surpass those of error correction, indicating that the elimination of systematic errors outweighs the introduction of statistical errors.
-This highlights the practical advantage of error detection over correction when the number of qubits is small.
+Furthermore, Fig.~\ref{fig:experiment_qecc} reveals that the postselected data (green dots) are in good agreement with ideal predictions.
+However, this {\add comes} at the expense of {\add increasing the} statistical uncertainty.
+Even when accounting for error bars, the error detection results surpass those of error correction.
+This {\add showcases} the practical advantage of error detection over correction {\add for small qubit numbers.}

-Before wrapping up this section, we should mention that, although we limited ourselves to experiments with stabilizer states and codes, the general case can be treated analogously.
-An interesting testbed for studying non-stabilizer codes are the ones from Ref.~\cite{kubischta_family_of_2023} whose QWEs played an important role in their discovery.
-The logical basis states of these exotic codes are superpositions of Dicke states [Eq.~\eqref{eq:dicke_state_definition}], which can be prepared via \emph{entanglement carving}~\cite{skornia_nonclassical_interference_2001, sorensen_probabilistic_generation_2003, thiel_generation_of_2007, chen_carving_complex_2015, davis_painting_nonclassical_2018, ramette_counter_factual_2024}.
+Before wrapping up this section, we should mention that, although we limited ourselves to experiments with stabilizer states and codes, the general case can be treated analogously, {\add see App.~\ref{app:qwes_of_cft_code} for an example.} {\add Another} interesting testbed for studying non-stabilizer codes is the one from Ref.~\cite{kubischta_family_of_2023} whose QWEs played an important role in their discovery.
+The logical basis states of these exotic codes are superpositions of Dicke states [Eq.~\eqref{eq:dicke_state_definition}], which can be prepared via \emph{entanglement carving}~\cite{skornia_nonclassical_interference_2001, sorensen_probabilistic_generation_2003, thiel_generation_of_2007, chen_carving_complex_2015, davis_painting_nonclassical_2018, ramette_carving_entangled_2025}.
 Proof-of-principle entanglement carving experiments have been reported for neutral atoms trapped in optical lattices~\cite{welte_cavity_carving_2017, welte_photon_mediated_2018} and optical tweezers~\cite{dordevic_entanglement_transport_2021} as well as for ions in a segmented Paul trap~\cite{richter_collective_photon_2023}.
 As such, we anticipate that the outlined experiment will be within reach in the near future.